Ware, Massachusetts, United States

 - Listing created on: December 31, 1999

 We accept volunteers for any length of time to work in our garden and assist with homesteading, including maintenance of our two buildings, St. Francis House and St. Brigid House (a straw bale house with solar energy and a composting toilet).
-We drive a car that runs on vegetable oil.

 We welcome interns for stays of three months to a year.
 Currently, we are interested in a full commitment of nine months.
 We live on 32 acres of land in the Quabbin Reservoir in central Massachusetts.

 We support ourselves through a nonviolent education ministry, donations and grants–which includes outreach to inner-city youths and adults–retreats, and other programs at the community.
 We host a variety of educational groups who are interested in sustainability.

 We pray together, study Scripture of all faith traditions and witness out of this base against all forms of violence.